 Tahlia Spector, MD, FACEP is an Associate Professor of Medicine at the David Geffen School of Medicine at UCLA.
 She currently serves as Director, Longitudinal Clinical Experiences (LCE); Chair, 3rd Year Longitudinal Preceptorship, and one of 40 Educators for Excellence in the Foundations of Practice 1st year course.
 Dr. Spector is Board Certified in both internal medicine and emergency medicine.
 She transitioned to an exclusively non-clinical career in education after suffering a disabling injury.
 Dr. Spector earned her BA at Vassar and her MD at UCLA.
 She is a SEAK alumna.

 B. Opportunities in Health Insurance and Utilization Review

-Dr. Flemister will describe the intellectually stimulating opportunities available for physicians as medical directors tasked with utilization reviews.
-She will explain the types of utilization reviews that may be needed and what medical directors may do on a day to day basis including utilization review, case rounds, integrated case management, consults, peer to peers, and many other functions.
-Dr. Flemister will dispel common myths about health insurers and will offer insights into hours, working conditions (including the growing number of work from home opportunities), compensation, benefits, and the varied roles beyond utilization management that physicians may play with health insurers.
-Dr. Flemister will discuss part time and independent contractor opportunities, who this might be a good/poor fit for, appropriate specialties, opportunities for advancement and most importantly, how to break into and succeed in health insurance and utilization review.
+Dr. Wright will describe the intellectually stimulating opportunities available for physicians as medical directors tasked with utilization reviews at health insurers and independent review organizations.
+She will explain the types of utilization reviews that may be needed and what medical directors may do on a day-to-day basis including utilization review, case rounds, integrated case management, consults, peer to peers, and many other functions.
+Dr. Wright will dispel common myths about health insurers and will offer insights into hours (including availability of contract work), working conditions (including the growing number of work from home opportunities), compensation, benefits, and the varied roles beyond utilization management that physicians may play with health insurers including appeals, training, and speaking.
+Dr. Wright will discuss who this work might be a good/poor fit for, appropriate specialties, opportunities for advancement and most importantly, how to break into and succeed in health insurance and utilization review.
 Questions & Answers

 2:50–3:00 Break and Networking Opportunity